 This scenic mountain route leads drivers up and over one of the ridges of the Selkirk Mountain range twice, offering stellar views.
-More than a dozen unique and varied barns are
+The roadway was resurfaced recently and is suitable for any vehicle.
 More than a dozen unique and varied barns are visible along this route.